-The cost of a semester of study at the Chicago campus includes room and board, student activity fee, Ventra U-Pass, facilities fee, technology fee, medical insurance, and fees for some courses and majors (see Course Fees).
-Students may opt-out of the student health insurance plan if they have other insurance (see Medical Insurance).
+The cost of a semester of study at the Chicago campus includes room and board, student activity fee, Ventra U-Pass, facilities fee, technology fee, medical insurance, and fees for some courses and majors (see Course Fees below).
+Students may opt-out of the student health insurance plan if they have other insurance (see Medical Insurance below).

 A student can combine multiple forms of payment, including Financial Aid, to pay these costs and fees.
 These fees are not covered by the Tuition-Paid education.
-Please see types of aid for more information about Financial Aid.
+Please click here for more information about Financial Aid.

 If students are expecting institutional scholarships, outside scholarships, stipends, or loans to help cover their balance and they are not awarded by Moody’s due date, students are still responsible to make payments on time for the amount due.
 Contact firstname.lastname@example.org with any questions regarding the amount due.

 Balances are due in full August 1 for the fall semester, January 1 for the spring semester, and May 1 for the summer term, unless the student is enrolled in the Moody Payment Plan.
 A $25 late fee per month will be charged if the account balance is not received by Moody's due date.